Services

 While adaptive designs can be advantageous in certain circumstances, they are not suited for every clinical trial.
 Adaptive designs are highly encouraged for clinical trials in the following applications:

-Used for safety monitoring to leverage controls patient from other sources
+Used for safety monitoring to leverage control patients from other sources.

 Learn More with These Resources